 If a supplier cannot determine whether its materials or products contain Conflict Minerals within a reasonable period of time, or is unwilling to support Weil-McLain in its Conflict Minerals program efforts, Weil-McLain may execute remediation steps up to and including alternative sourcing arrangements.
 Weil-McLain expects to work with its suppliers to help ensure their compliance with the Conflict Minerals rules.

-Weil-McLain expects each of its suppliers to:
+Weil-McLain expects each of its suppliers that supplies products that may contain Conflict Minerals to:

 - Establish a Conflict Minerals policy in accordance with applicable SEC rules, implement management systems to support compliance with its policy, and require its suppliers of any tier to take similar steps.